1) Why choose accounting as a profession?

 7) How many types of business transactions are there in accounting?

 GST stands for Goods and Service Tax.
-Its an indirect tax other than the income tax.
-Its charges on the value of the service or product sold to a customer.
-The customer/clients pays the GST and the seller deposits the GST with the goverment.
+It’s an indirect tax other than the income tax.
+It charges on the value of the service or product sold to a customer.
+The customer/clients pay the GST, and the seller deposits the GST with the government.
 Some countries have sales, service tax with works more or less the same as GST.

-12) Do you think there is any difference between inactive and dormant accounts?
+12) What is the key difference between inactive and dormant accounts?

 Yes, both are different terms in accounting.
-Inactive accounts means that accounts have been closed and will not be used in future as well.
-While, dormant accounts are those that are not functional today but may be used in future.
+Inactive accounts mean that accounts have been closed and will not be used in the future as well.
+Dormant accounts are those that are not functional today but may be used in the future.

 13) What is tally accounting?

 It is the software used for accounting in small business and shops for managing routine accounting transactions.

 14) How to define departmental accounting?